GportDev/CSC-1300/Notes/Module8.md

 cin.getline(variableName, SIZE);
 ```

+There is a library with the methods used to process and modify c-strings

+`#include <cstring>`

 To compare two c-strings, we need to use the method `strcmp()`, this return 0 if they are equal and 1 if not

 We can use another method to join two different c-strings